y330/FragmentQR/index.md

 ## More Info
 ### FAQ

+#### **What are Text Fragments?**

+A Text Fragment is a URL fragment that defines a piece of text to be scrolled into view and highlighted.
+In Chromium, this feature is called Scroll-to-text-fragment.

-#### **Whats a Text Fragment?**
+#### **Why are Text Fragments Useful?**

-Text Fragments adds support for specifying a text snippet in the URL fragment.
-When navigating to a URL with such a fragment, the user agent can quickly emphasise and/or bring it to the user’s attention.
+Text Fragments have many uses.
+For example, when a user navigates a to a link on a search results page(SRP), relevant text can be emphasized to the user in a text Fragment.
+Also, text Fragments can be used to share text with friends.

 #### **What browsers support Text Fragments?**

+Currently,
 - **Highlight and scroll:**

-   - **Mac and Windows**: All Chromium 80+ Browsers
+   - **

-   -  **Android**: Google Chrome 80+, and Android Webview
+   -  **Android**: Chrome  85+, and Android Webview

  -  **Scrolling:**